 - Please bring a decent quality sleeping bag.
 If you are camping, also your tent, sleeping mats etc. We provide a sheet for the mattresses in the caravans and I have a few blankets to loan in the winter on a first come first served basis.
 We´re fairly high up, so it can get chilly at night even whilst it´s still hot in the daytime during Spring and Autumn.
 You might appreciate something warm to wear at night in the cooler months.
 Our caravans are not heated.

 - A good light source of some sort.
-There is no mains electricity, and it´s dark!
-A head torch would be the most sensible.
+There is no electricity in our communal space, and it´s dark!
+A head torch would be the most sensible for moving around.
 Solar powered or wind up lanterns are a good bet for evening use.
 We do not allow candles in the summer months due to the fire risk they pose.

 - Ecologically friendly toiletries and clothes wash soap.
 Our grey water returns to the land and we do not wish to pollute it.
 We do sell locally made products in our shop so you can stock up here if you don’t want to weigh down your luggage.

 - If you have space, you may wish to bring along your own small hand tools such as snippers or a trowel.
-We provide garden tools but we never seem to have enough, and sometimes it’s less frustrating to have your own than to wait for another volunteer to finish using something.
+We provide garden tools but we never seem to have enough during busy spells, and sometimes it’s less frustrating to have your own than to wait for another volunteer to finish using something.
 We are very grateful for any tools left with us when guests move on.

 - Swimming gear for the summer months.

 - A lighter or matches to light the storm kettle.
 Smoking is restricted to certain areas and you may not light fires.